mohamed-abdelaziz721/DataBase_Radiology-Information-System/README.md

 * [About](#about)

 ## About The Project
-This is a Radiology Information System MVP project implementing the core concepts of Database Engineering
+This is a Radiology Information System MVP project implementing the core concepts of Database Engineering.
+User Authentication was used to manage different users.
+Admin can add new doctors, Technicians, Receptionists to the system and view the work history of each employee.
+Receptionists can add new or existing patients and assigning their case to a specific doctor and technician with the ability to view previous patient visits and whose patient report was finished .
+Technician can upload Scans.
+Doctors then can write the report and the patient will be notified and can view the scan report in his profile.

 ## Toolbox